REST: Retrieval-Based Speculative Decoding: Limitations

-We consider four future directions that can further boost the performance of REST: \begin{itemize} \item In this work, we construct datastores from pretraining datasets or instruction-tuning datasets.
-However, for improved alignment with the original model, it might be advantageous to consider constructing datastores from content generated by the model itself. \item In this work, we directly implement {\ours} to enhance the generation speed of the LLM, while it's possible to combine {\ours} with speculative decoding to enhance the generation speed of the small LM. \item For situations where resources are limited, it's worthwhile to explore methods of minimizing the datastore size without compromising performance. \item Integration of in-context abilities.
+The limitations of our work are as follows: \begin{itemize} \item Despite the plug-and-play nature of {\ours}, it is important to acknowledge that the performance of {\ours} is directly influenced by the accuracy and completeness of the datastore.
+For improved alignment with the LLM, it might be advantageous to consider constructing datastores from content generated by the LLM itself. \item Lack of in-context abilities.
 For instance, the challenge of retrieving personalized variable names in code generation—a task that inherently requires understanding context—raises an interesting question: How can we empower retrieval methodologies to effectively deal with such complexities? \end{itemize}